2016-2017 Middle School Faculty

 Toby McDonald Chou teaches science and Japanese in the middle school.
 She holds a B.A. in Geography and Environmental Studies with a minor in Japanese Studies from the University of California, Los Angeles.
 Toby taught English as a foreign language and American History and Culture for four years in Japan’s public schools on the Japan Exchange Teaching Program.

 Ken Riddle is the art teacher for young kindergarten through high school.
 Ken has a B.F.A. from Art Center College of Design and an M.F.A. from California Institute of the Arts.
 In addition to being an exhibiting sculptor for the last 20 years, Ken curated and directed exhibitions for Bliss, a not for profit gallery in Pasadena from 1987 to 2006.
 Ken has taught for 12 years in a variety of settings, including Center for Early Education and Crossroads School, and has worked with students at the elementary though college level.
-Ken’s daughter, Iris, is in the first grade at Waverly.
+Ken has two daughters at Waverly; Iris in 7th grade and Remi in 2nd.